The Thlopthlocco Tribal Town got its name by the sound of the wind blowing through the lily pads (Thlop-thlocco, Thlop-thlocco)

 Mr. Charles Coleman

-Thlopthlocco Tribal Warrior
+Thlopthocco Tribal Warrior

 Enhancing Western and Non-Western Nature-Based Solutions And Relationships

-Our goal
+Our Goal

 This N-EWN project is a collaboration between the U.S. Army Corps of Engineers (USACE) Tribal Nations Technical Center of Expertise (TNTCX), the USACE Network for Engineering with Nature (N-EWN), and the University of Georgia (UGA).
 The project proponents are seeking collaboration with interested Tribal communities in the development of methodologies for the co-production of natural infrastructure in water resource planning programs and projects in Indian Country.
 In collaboration with our Tribal partners we are seeking guidance on weaving Indigenous and engineering ontologies, knowledge, and ways of managing resources into Federal decision making.